Dynamic behavior for a gradient algorithm with energy and momentum: Dynamic solution behavior

 \section{Dynamic solution behavior}

-This section is devoted to the analysis of (\ref{sgdemode}), including global existence, asymptotic convergence to equilibria using the celebrated LaSalle invariance principle \cite{L60}, as well as convergence rates for non-convex objective functions satisfying the PL property.
+This section is dedicated to the examination of (\ref{sgdemode}), including aspects such as global existence, asymptotic convergence to equilibria through the renowned LaSalle invariance principle \cite{L60}, and the determination of convergence rates for non-convex objective functions that adhere to the PL property.

-\subsection{Global Existence and Uniqueness}
+\subsection{Global Existence and Uniqueness.}